-Stanley Black & Decker, relatively new owner of the Craftsman tool brand – which they paid $900 million for in a complicated deal – has recently acquired Consolidated Aerospace Manufacturing LLC (CAM), for “as up to $1.5 billion.”
+Stanley Black & Decker, relatively new owner of the Craftsman tool brand – which they paid $900 million for in a complicated deal – has recently acquired Consolidated Aerospace Manufacturing LLC (CAM), for “up to $1.5 billion.”

 What is so special about CAM that Stanley Black & Decker acquired it for so much more money than Craftsman, perhaps the broadest, most well-known, and maybe even once most-popular American tool brand?